 Untrained users want quick access to relevant data.
 Today’s challenges include the lack of consistency in dashboard look and feel because of the subjective nature of dashboard design, which ultimately leads to wasted adaptation time for end users and time-consuming production times.
 Furthermore, there are many use cases where dashboards are limited to 5 KPIs to ensure simplicity, thereafter blocking the access to additional KPIs because of the fear of complexity.

 Data communication should help scale deployment and boost adoption by ensuring a consistent user experience that packages the best practices of design.
-The consistent user experience would lead to a reduction in production times and the quick and easy adoption of dashboards.
+A consistent user experience would lead to a reduction in production times and the quick and easy adoption of dashboards.
 The matter of look and feel should no longer depend on an analyst’s capabilities, but on a technological product designed with the intent of delivering information with consistent clarity to untrained users.

 Unconditional accessibility in every format